Emotional Habits

 "Just because," you answer.

-With children, generally the shorter the conversation, the better.
+With children, generally, the shorter the conversation, the better.
 The same goes with you.
-When the toast falls to the floor butter-side-down, say to yourself "Just because" instead of initiating a mental tirade over why the universe hates you.
+When the toast falls to the floor butter-side-down, say to yourself, "Just because," instead of initiating a mental tirade over why the universe hates you.

 Keep it light

 When I go on hikes, I'll often tell strangers I meet coming in the opposite direction, "Hey, you don't look tired."
 Or if we're heading up the trail to the top of a mountain, I'll tell people coming down, "The top is the other way."
 These kinds of comments nearly always produce laughs.
-My goal on hikes is to never tell the same quippy joke twice, so this keeps me thinking about funny lines instead of about my aching feet.
+My goal on hikes is never to tell the same quippy joke twice, so this keeps me thinking about funny lines instead of my aching feet.

 We were in a restaurant recently on a hot day.
 One of the available deserts was a "thick shake."
 We asked the waiter what a "thick shake" was.
 He answered, "They're thicker."
-Right then I knew the guy was funny.
-My wife asked if she could have a regular shake and he said, "I'm sorry.
+Right then, I knew the guy was funny.
+My wife asked if she could have a regular shake, and he said, "I'm sorry.
 We're out of the ingredients for those today.
-But I can set one outside for a while, if you'd like."
+But I can set one outside for a while if you'd like."
 (For you humor-newbies reading this, that was a joke.)
 I loved it!
 And I made sure to tip him 20%.

 If you're going to be judgmental about others, you might as well have fun doing it.